lucabnf/lucabnf.github.io/index.md

 I am a MSc student at **Politecnico di Torino** in Data Science and Engineering.
 Currently, I am in Zurich as a visiting student for my Master's thesis at the Integrated Systems Laboratory of **ETH**, working on self-supervised machine learning techniques for seizure prediction on EEG data.

+Resume, contacts and (some) of my interest at the top right.

 <!-- Previously, I conducted an Intersnhip as a Data Scientist at KPMG Advisory in Turin, collaborating with a top-tier automative company on predictive maintenance and emerging issues forecasting.
 I have also been a Junior Teaching Assitant of the Data Management and Visualization course helf at Politecnico di Torino. -->

 ---